ydxu2025/ydxu2025.github.io/_projects/3_project_name.md

 **Selected Papers**

-    [Mobihoc 2019/ArXiv 2010] Eitan Altman, Rachid El-azouzi, Daniel Sadoc Menasche, Yuedong Xu, "Forever Young: Aging Control for Smartphones in Hybrid Networks", ACM Mobihoc 2019/ArXiv 2010.
+    [Mobihoc 2019/ArXiv 2010] Forever Young: Aging Control for Smartphones in Hybrid Networks Eitan Altman, Rachid El-azouzi, Daniel Sadoc Menasche, Yuedong Xu ACM Mobihoc 2019/ArXiv 2010.
 (Released online in 2010, one of the earliest papers in this field)

 <div class="row">